Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 ### HCL Report

-DTS allows to generate a package with logs containing hardware information.
+DTS allows the generation of a package with logs containing hardware information.
 To create one, choose option number 1 and check out the disclaimer.
 If you would like to send the report to our servers, please remember about connecting the ethernet cable.
 More information can be found in [glossary](../glossary.md#dasharo-hardware-compatibility-list-report).

 ![](./images/dts-hcl-run.png)